Observing Capabilities¶

 Public Alert Rate and Localization Accuracy¶

 Here we provide predicted public alert rates, distances, and localization uncertainties for BNS, NSBH, and BBH mergers in O4 and O5, based on a Monte Carlo simulation of detection and localization of events.
-We note that these numbers assume Virgo’s participation, and so are optimistic relative to what is expected early in O4.

-Source code to reproduce these simulations is available at https://github.com/lpsinger/observing-scenarios-simulations/tree/v2 or https://doi.org/10.5281/zenodo.5206852.
+Source code to reproduce these simulations is available at https://github.com/lpsinger/observing-scenarios-simulations/tree/v4 or doi:10.5281/zenodo.18224889.

-Sky localization FITS files from these simulations are provided at doi:10.5281/zenodo.7026209.
+Sky localization FITS files from these simulations are provided at doi:10.5281/zenodo.18223624.

 Detection Threshold¶